DrChainsaw/NaiveNASlib.jl/docs/src/index.md

 # Introduction

-NaiveNASlib provides a set of easy to use functions to modify the structure of a neural network while making few assumptions on the underlying implementation.
+NaiveNASlib provides a set of easy to use functions to modify the structure of a neural network.
 Apart from the obvious application in neural architecture search, this can also be useful in the context of transfer learning and structured pruning (which is a subset of neural architecture search).

 Main supported operations: